merenlab/merenlab.org/data/pBI143/index.md

 ### Acquiring the data pack

-The primary input for this analysis is anvi'o project files for four mother-infant datasets from Finalnd, Italy, Sweeden, and the United Stats.
+The primary input for this analysis is anvi'o project files for four mother-infant datasets from Finland, Italy, Sweden, and the United States.
 The generation of these project files is very straightforward with the program {% include PROGRAM name="anvi-run-workflow" %}, to which we essentially provided the plasmid sequence and a list of metagenomes of interest.
 The program {% include PROGRAM name="anvi-run-workflow" %} simply (1) recruited reads using the plasmid sequence from each metagenome it was given, (2) profiled each read recruitment result using the program {% include PROGRAM name="anvi-profile" %}, and finally (3) merged all single profile databases using the program {% include PROGRAM name="anvi-merge" %}.
 We then moved these final anvi'o project files into four directories (which we will download for reproducibility in a second), where each directory contained a single {% include ARTIFACT name="contigs-db" %} and a single merged {% include ARTIFACT name="profile-db" %} that will enable us to perform the analyses down below.

 Let's start with downloading the data pack, which is at [doi:10.6084/m9.figshare.22298215](https://doi.org/10.6084/m9.figshare.22298215).
 In this jupyter notebook environment, I will use an anvi'o function to directly download it to my work directory: